nxp-qoriq/restool/README.md

 ```
 make install
 ```
-...will install restool into $DESTDIR/sbin and the scripts into
+...will install by default both restool binary and restool wrapper scripts into
-$DESTDIR/usr/bin.
+$DESTDIR/usr/local/bin.

 ## Getting Help